 Each day there is a slightly different mix of people and dogs.
 Regulars come and go.

 One morning, a man I see about once a week was there.
-I had overheard someone talking to him, asking him what it was like to work at Google…
+In the past, I had overheard someone talking to him, asking him what it was like to work at Google…

 This weekend, I purchased a retractible leash for our puppy, Duffy.
 There are places on walks where I want him to be able to roam more freely.